phenriq694/GoStack_Modulos/level05/gobarber-web/README.md

 - Implementing Reset: Sending the form data from the ResetPasswrod page to the API;

 - Creating Header: Creating Header of the Dashboard page;

+- Next Appointment: Creating and styling the HTML element of the next appointment in the Dashboard page;

+- Apointments List: